JetBrains/intellij-sdk-docs/basics/getting_started/plugin_compatibility.md

 For example, PhpStorm does not have its own module, but the product itself depends on (and ships with) the PHP language plugin.
 A plugin project is compatible with PHP functionality if it declares a dependency on this PHP language plugin.

-The following table lists(1) modules or built-in plugins that provide specific functionality, and the products currently ship with them.
+The following table lists(1) modules or built-in plugins that provide specific functionality, and the products currently shipping with them.

 | Module or Plugin for `<depends>` Element<br>Declaration in `plugin.xml` File | <br>Functionality  | IntelliJ Platform-Based<br>Product Compatibility  |
 |------------------------------------------------------------------------------|--------------------|------------------------------------------|